theonejb/blog/_build_logs/project-1.md

 title: "[Build Log] Project 1: Django + NextJS Boilerplate"
 date: 2024-02-20
 ---

 Build log for [Project 1: Django + NextJS Boilerplate]({% post_url 2024-02-15-project-1-django-nextjs-boilerplate %}).

+- 3/2/2024
+  - Finished adding helper scripts that
+    - Allow renaming the backend project to something more appropriate for the developer
+    - Setup PyRight LSP for Zed (and other editors that use it)
 - 2/23/2024
   - Finished setting up the initial backend & frontend app.
 Next step is to code the basic integration b/w the two.
 - 2/22/2024